Mukul1103/Memory-game/README.md

 ### How to Start

-- Open `index.html` to start
+- Open index.html to start
 - Click the card to flip it.
 - If two cards match, they get locked.
-- If they do not match, they flip back.
+- If they do not match, they will flip back.
 - You win after you have matched all the cards.

 ### Project is made using